angular/angular-ja/aio-ja/content/guide/router.md

 {@a snapshot}

-#### _Snapshot_: the _no-observable_ alternative
+#### _スナップショット_: _オブザーバブルではない_代替
 _This_ application won't re-use the `HeroDetailComponent`.
 The user always returns to the hero list to select another hero to view.
 There's no way to navigate from one hero detail to another hero detail without visiting the list component in between.
 Therefore, the router creates a new `HeroDetailComponent` instance every time.

 When you know for certain that a `HeroDetailComponent` instance will *never, never, ever* be re-used, you can simplify the code with the *snapshot*.

 The `route.snapshot` provides the initial value of the route parameter map.
 You can access the parameters directly without subscribing or adding observable operators.